 The Video below shows the main idea I am talking about regarding suspension use although the log is quite large.

-Tire pressure is one area that often gets overlooked when setting up a bike for riding.
+Tire pressure is one area that often gets overlooked and is an excellent addition to my dirt bike riding tips.

 If you run your tires too hard when riding on muddy soft ground your control will be severely compromised.